godot-dimensions/g4mf/specification/parts/mesh/character_avatar.md

 | `VisemeOU`  | u, ʊ            | b**oo**t, b**oo**k                                         | Lips rounded, slightly forward      |
 | `VisemeUH`  | ə, ɜ, ʌ, ɐ      | **a**bout, b**i**rd, b**u**t, n**u**t (varies by accent)   | Mostly neutral, lips open slightly  |

 Each example word corresponds to the listed phonemes in order.
 Some sounds may be merged in common English accents, in which cases a language or accent is specified in the table, otherwise the examples are based on General American English as spoken in the 21st century.
 For RR, those sounds are allophonic in English and most languages, therefore only one example word is provided, but the specific choice may vary by accent.
+For a reference on what each phoneme sounds like, see the "IPA Chart" link in the "Viseme References" section below.[^1]

 Usage rules: